Oven Roasted Sweet Potato Fries

 You can easily play up the innate flavor with spices.
 And you can have it creamy in some recipes or crispy in others, just like in this one!

-- Prep the spuds: Cut the spuds evenly into 1/4-inch wide strips.
+- Prep the spuds: First, clean them under cold water, to remove any excess dirt.
+Cut the sweet potatoes evenly into 1/4-inch wide strips.
 Then, soak the strips in cold water for at least half an hour.

-- Prep the oven: Set it to 425 deg F and be ready with your paper-lined baking sheet.
+- Prep the oven: Preheat the oven to 425 degrees F and be ready with your paper-lined baking sheet or parchment paper.

-- Coat: Drain and dry the strips.
+- Coat: Next, drain and dry the strips.
 Toss them in olive oil.
-In another bowl, combine all the other ingredients except for the salt.
-Then, sprinkle this over the oiled spuds until the starch absorbs any excess olive oil.
+In another large bowl, combine all the other ingredients except for the salt.
+Then, sprinkle the spice mix over the oiled spuds until the starch absorbs any excess olive oil.

-- Roast: Arrange the strips into a single layer on the baking sheet.
+- Roast: Arrange the strips into a single layer on a sheet pan.
 Put the baking sheet in the preheated oven and cook for 15 minutes.
 Then, flip each strip to cook the other side.
 Cook for 15 minutes more until brown and crispy.

 - Serve: Let the fries rest for a few more minutes, season with salt, and then, serve while still warm.

-What is the secret for crispy sweet potato fries:
+What is the secret to crispy sweet potato fries?

 The recipe described in this post is designed to give the crispiest fries due to the following: